yemisprojects/eks-infra/README.md

 # DevSecOps CI/CD with Jenkins and ArgoCD

 This repository contains the terraform code and github workflow used to automate the deployment of the infrastructure required to implement an end-to-end DevSecOps CI/CD pipeline to EKS.
 CI is implemented using Jenkins and CD via ArgoCD (GitOps).
 This repository is intended to be used with the two repositories below in order.
-- https://github.com/yemisprojects/eks-app (contains application source code to be containerized)
+- [eks-app](https://github.com/yemisprojects/eks-app) repo: contains application source code to be containerized
-- https://github.com/yemisprojects/kubernetes-manifests (contains helm charts for deployment by ArgoCD)
+- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: contains helm charts for deployment by ArgoCD

 <h2 align="center">Architecture</h1>